uom-resquant/modelling_book/docs/08_logistic_regression.md

 ## 0.170685 0.829315
 ```

 In other words, 82.93% of arrestees were released with a summons, and 17.07% received a harsher treatment.
 Let's see if we can develop an understanding of the factors that affect this outcome.
 In particular, let's assume our research goal is to investigate whether race is associated with harsher treatment.
-In this case, race is our independent variable and the treatment offered to the arrestees is our dependent variable.
+In this case, race is our independent variable, and the treatment offered to the arrestees is our dependent variable.

 Let's quickly examine our independent variable too.